Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Physics

-All prospective physics majors should consult with a facutly member in the department as early as possible.
+All prospective physics majors should consult with a faculty member in the department as early as possible.
 Prospective physics majors should try to take Physics 111-112 and its associated laboratory in their first year, along with Mathematics 112 (if needed) and Mathematics 122 (Integral Calculus).
-Physics 101, 105, and 107 may not be used for credit towards a major or minor in physics, but they may be used for general degree credits.
+Physics 101/102, 105, and 107 may not be used for credit towards a major or minor in physics, but they may be used for general degree credits.

 Printed from: https://catalog.rhodes.edu/programs-study/physics